Children’s Dental Glenmore Park

 It is very important for you and your child to brush twice a day.
-Having a good home routine will go a long way when it comes to your child’s oral health and teeth care.
+Having a good home routine will go a very long way when it comes to your child’s oral health and teeth care.
 A great technique and habit to have is to brush your teeth at the same time as the child does.
 By seeing you do it, they’ll think of it as a normal activity.
 Ensuring only a pea-sized amount of toothpaste is used.

 WHEN DO ADULT TEETH START TO APPEAR?

-Children typically get their first adult tooth at around the age of six.
+Children will typically get their first adult tooth at around the age of six.
 However, your child could start losing their baby/milk teeth as early as four years old and as late as eight years old.

-At Glenmore park Dental Services we encourage all parents/guardians to bring their children along to meet us.
+At Glenmore park dental services, we encourage all parents/guardians to bring their children along to meet us.
 This allows your child to feel comfortable and at ease when visiting us.
 Early intervention dentistry is non-invasive oral health assessment.
 Oral health is important for a child’s growth, development, and general health